xyzsola/x-yap/README.md

 3.  **Pin the Extension (Optional but Recommended):**
     *   Click the puzzle piece icon next to your profile avatar in Chrome.
-    *   Click the pin icon next to "X-Yap!" to make it easily accessible in your toolbar.
+    *   Click the pin icon next to "xYap!" to make it easily accessible in your toolbar.

 ### API Keys

-X-Yap! requires API keys for the AI models it uses.
+xYap! requires API keys for the AI models it uses.
 You will need to obtain these separately.

 *   **OpenAI API Key (for ChatGPT models):**
     1. Go to the OpenAI API platform: [https://platform.openai.com/](https://platform.openai.com/)